jhogstrom/pkglic/README.md

 The file format is simple.
 One package per line.
 Lines starting with "#" are considered comments.
 You cannot add comments after the package name.

+Note that you can add a bunch of packages straight on the command line using the same switch: `--exclude pack1,pack2,pack3` (or `--exclude "pack1, pack2, pack3"` if you want spaces after comma).
+Note that a single package will be treated as a file!

 Hard check on licenses
 ======================
 Some projects prefer to avoid certain OSS licenses.
 This was actually the main reason for writing the tool.
 There are many ways to accomplish such a verification, including using the switch `-u` or `--unwanted` - for instance `-u GPL` or `-unwanted "MIT License"`.

 Adding the `-u` switch will first print all packages and their licenses, then print out all packages that match any unwanted license and finally *terminate with an error code, breaking the build*.

+License types are checked case-insensitive.

 Updating wiki pages